1 9 7 6 – 1 9 8 3 (Australia)

-Some of the most original and affecting stories concerned events after the war, however.
-Kitty Sullivan, only 13 at the opening, married a photographer and went with him to Hiroshima.
 She was so horrified by the aftermath of the atomic explosion that she killed herself.

 Terry, her freckle-faced brother, could not adjust to peace and turned to petty crime.
 His young wife Caroline, gainfully employed before the war, struggled to get work on the land but was sacked to make way for a newly returned soldier in keeping with the law of the day.